poetic/eslint-config-poetic/README.md

 This package supplies an `eslint` configuration for working on Meteor apps.
-It likes long walks on the beach, ES6 functionality (including modules!), React components (now in JSX!), and most anything else under the sun.
+It likes long walks on the beach, ES6 functionality (including modules!), React components (now in JSX!), and most anything else needed to develop in Meteor.

 It uses [AirBnB's configuration](https://github.com/airbnb/javascript) as a base, and extends it with some Meteor-specific options.